Skip to content

 The Factors That Are Often Missed

-Thyroid dysfunction, insulin resistance, elevated cortisol, PCOS, perimenopause, and low testosterone are among the hormonal conditions that can make weight management significantly harder.
+Thyroid function, insulin sensitivity, cortisol patterns, and other metabolic factors are among the conditions that can make weight management significantly harder.
 None of these will respond to dietary restriction alone.
 Each requires its own clinical approach.

 For some patients, these conditions are undiagnosed or inadequately managed at the time they present for weight support.
 Where relevant, identifying and addressing them may form part of an effective management approach.